-The 2021 NRA Handbook is published in seven Volumes.
-Volumes 1-3 are contained in this book.
-Volume 4, the NRA Gallery Rifle and Pistol Handbook, is a stand-alone A5 book which contains all the Rules for GR&P events, together with the Regulations and Conditions for the Phoenix Meeting.
-Volume 5 Section A-C, the NRA Target Shotgun Handbook and Section D-G, the NRA Target Shotgun Training and Reference Manual are published online.
-The TS Handbook will be released in the same A5 format as Volume 4.
-Volume 6, the NRA Civilian Service Rifle & Practical Rifle Handbook, is released online, with a small print run to provide hard copies for use by officials during matches.
-Volume 7, NRA Classic and Historic Handbook, was published in prototype form in 2020 and an authorised edition is released this year in print and online.
+The 2022 NRA Handbook is published in seven Volumes.
+All seven Volumes will be released online.
+Volumes 1-3 are physically published in this book.
+Volume 4, the NRA Gallery Rifle and Pistol Handbook, is a stand-alone A5 book which contains all the Rules for GR&P events, together with the Regulations and Conditions for the various NRA GR&P meetings.
+Volume 5 Section A-C, the NRA Target Shotgun Handbook, will be released in the same A5 format as Volume 4.
+Volume 5 Sections D-G, the Target Shotgun Training and Reference Manual, is distributed as a physical document to students on the TS Skills course.
+Volume 6, the NRA Civilian Service Rifle & Practical Rifle Handbook, and Volume 7, the NRA Classic and Historic Handbook, are published in the same A5 style as Volume 4.

-As usual, changes from the 2020 version updating information or affecting the content or applicability of rules are sidelined.
+As usual, changes from the 2021 version updating information or affecting the content or applicability of rules are sidelined.
 Indexing changes and changes to correct typographical, grammatical and layout errors are not marked.